Human rights in Kyrgyzstan: LGBT rights

-Both male and female same-sex sexual activity are legal in Kyrgyzstan, but same-sex marriage is not recognised and even explicitly banned in the constitution since 2016.
-Lesbian, gay, bisexual, and transgender (LGBT) people continue to face ill-treatment, extortion, and discrimination by state and non-state actors.
+Both male and female same-sex sexual activity are legal in Kyrgyzstan, having been decriminalized in 1998.
+The age of consent is defined as 16.
+However, same-sex marriage is not recognized and was explicitly banned in the constitution as of 2016.

+From 2001 to 2020, trans people in Kyrgyzstan were accorded gender recognition and could be legally recognized under the Kyrgyz law "On acts of civil status".
+This was amended by Parliament on June 17, 2020, to restrict legal gender recognition and limit the use of gender markers to male and female.
+As of August 1, 2020, when the revised law took effect, transgender individuals cannot obtain legal gender recognition in Kyrgyzstan.

+On 14 August 2023, the President of Kyrgyzstan signed into law a proposal to amend the Child Protection Law to define information harmful to the health and development of children as including content that "promotes non-traditional sexual relations".
+Information about LGBT people and sexual identities is therefore treated similarly to violent or pornographic content.

+Lesbian, gay, bisexual, and transgender (LGBT) people face stigmatization, ill-treatment, extortion, and discrimination by state and non-state actors.

 Domestic violence against LGBT minors is a major issue and victims have limited access to government support.
 LGBT people are often unable to seek protection because of violence and other abuses by law enforcement agencies.
 Ill-treatment against LGBT people by law enforcement authorities is a systemic phenomenon in Kyrgyzstan according to Kyrgyz Indigo, a local LGBT advocacy group.

 Various nationalist groups threatened LGBT interest groups during demonstrations in 2019, several parliament members responded by expressing their aversion to same sex couples, where one member said LGBT people should be “not just cursed, but beaten.”

-Transgender people are allowed to change legal gender in Kyrgyzstan, but require undergoing sex reassignment surgery.
-The first such surgery was performed in Bishkek in January 2014.